 New Voter Registration Information

-Proposition 200, passed by the voters of Arizona at the 2004 General Election, which became effective January 24, 2005, requires that proof of citizenship must be submitted with all new voter registration forms.
+Proposition 200, passed by the voters of Arizona at the 2004 General Election, which became effective January 24, 2005, requires that proof of citizenship must be submitted with all Arizona State voter registration forms.
 This includes a move from one county in Arizona to another county.
 This does not include changes to address and/or party to current registrations within the same county.

 - An Arizona driver’s license number (or copy of the license) or non-operating identification license number (or copy of the identification license), issued after 10/01/1996.